When an Oracle Database Administrator (DBA) runs a backup, the following steps are performed:

 - RMAN starts Oracle RMAN backup on the mount on the Phoenix Backup Store.

-- Once an RMAN job is completed, Phoenix creates a snapshot on the Phoenix Backup Store and uploads the snapshot to the Phoenix Cloud as part of the same job created during the RMAN backup.
+- Once an RMAN job is completed, Druva creates a recovery point on the Phoenix Backup Store and uploads the recovery point to the Druva Cloud as part of the same job created during the RMAN backup.

-- On the Job Details page, click the Progress Logs tab to view the details.
+- On the job details page, click the Logs tab to view the details.

 The Logs tab displays the following information:

 - Progress Logs: Displays the summarized status of the RMAN backup operations and the progress of the backup jobs triggered for Oracle databases.
-When the backup operation is initiated, Phoenix tracks the status of RMAN activities.
+When the backup operation is initiated, Druva tracks the status of RMAN activities.
+The Log Requests jobs do not display the progress logs.
 The progress logs provide a detailed status of the RMAN activities:

 - The start and completion time of RMAN backup for each mount